sitepilot/sitepilot/readme.md

 Allow administrators (and users with the 'sp_user_switching' capability) to impersonate a user.

-## Compatibility
+## Plugin & Theme Support

 Sitepilot is compatible with some plugins / themes to control the branding and functionality of them.

 ### Astra

-Compatibility settings for the Astra theme.
+Support settings for the Astra theme.

 - White label theme and Pro addon.

 ### Beaver Builder

-Compatibility settings for the Beaver Builder plugin and theme.
+Support settings for the Beaver Builder plugin, theme and add-ons.

-- White label plugin.
+- White label builder plugin.
+- White label builder theme (if installed).
+- White label Power Pack plugin (if installed).
-- White label theme.
+- White label Ultimate Addons plugin (if installed).
 - Deactivate all default builder modules.
 - Deactivate all default builder templates.
 - Change the admin settings capability of the builder.